WARNING: Top 5 Most Expensive Purchases Retirees Often Regret

 Additionally, you’ll want to account for all the travel costs back and forth between the two locations, as well making sure you have helpful neighbors or relatives available to help take care of whichever property you’re not at.

-It is very common as retirees age for one of the two locations to begin losing appeal because they either get tired of traveling, find it difficult to find health care services for both locations, or are wanting to be near community and family on a more frequent basis.
+It is very common as retirees age for one of the two locations to begin losing appeal because they either get tired of traveling, find it difficult to find health care services for both locations, or want to be near community and family on a more frequent basis.

 💡PLANNING IDEA: Test it out first!
 Try taking advantage of Airbnb or VRBO’s extended stays and find a location you’ve always wanted to live in for a few weeks or a month to see if you like it.
 Visiting for longer periods of time is a great way to gain the upside of being a snowbird, without having any of the downsides that a landlord face.